Reinforce Compliance and Risk Management

 The major emergencies that our BCP prepares for include intense earthquakes, storms, floods, fires, IT failures, and supply chain disruptions.

-In addition, at domestic and overseas business locations, we pay close attention to the situation in each country and region, and continue to take various measures, such as preparing first aid kits, setting up emergency contact networks, and reviewing response manuals.
+In addition, at domestic and overseas business locations, we pay close attention to the situation in each country and region, and continue to take various measures. such as preparing first aid kits, setting up emergency contact networks, and reviewing response manuals.

 Employee safety and business continuation will continue to be the top priorities in all responses that we take at the JCU Group.